 Transaction data is an uncut gem

 Transactional data is generated every time money is transferred between two entities, one initiating the transaction order and the other receiving it.

 A financial transaction consists of a date, an amount, and a description or a memo, often but not always the explicit identity of the sending financial institution.
 Depending on the parties involved, the pieces contained in this string may vary.

-Once you get different payment processors involved, the strings become even less legible.
+Banks are not the only parties that may be involved in a transaction between two entities.
+Different payment processors could be involved making the transaction description string even less legible.
 A PayPal or a Bill.com transaction often looks like the processor is the merchant and is very hard to decrypt as a result.

-Here are a few examples of the transaction description:
+Here are a few examples of messy transaction descriptions:

 Even for humans, transactions are non-trivial to understand.
 Obtaining data to train machine-learning models to parse transactions is even harder.
-When we trained our first models a year ago, we found that we needed crowd-sourced human labels per transaction for the model to achieve reasonable accuracy.
+When we trained our first models, we found that we needed crowd-sourced human labels per transaction for the model to achieve reasonable accuracy.
 Using some of the best off the shelf solutions, such as Scale or Amazon Sagemaker, you end up paying the high cost for it and still not getting the desired output.

 There is effectively no ground truth about a transaction.
 They mean different things for the sender and the receiver of the payment.

 For instance, a bill payment for a corporate dinner party is sales for the restaurant , entertainment for the consumer, and a corporate employee expense for the business organizing the party.
 Similarly, an AWS transaction can be tracked as cloud infrastructure for one and sales cost for another one, depending on the internal classification logic they are pursuing.